MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOSdnProvider.md

 # New-SPOSdnProvider

 ## SYNOPSIS
-Adds a new SDN provider
+Adds a new Software-Defined Networking (SDN) provider

 ## SYNTAX